 How To Calculate Child Support in New Hampshire

 Use the New Hampshire child support calculator to figure out how much child support to pay.
-Gross income includes your earnings i.e., your salary, wages, bonuses, and commissions.
+Gross income includes your earnings i.e., your salary, wages, bonuses, alimony (if any) and commissions.
 Income from pensions, severance pay, royalties, dividends, trusts, or rental payments – among other things – will be considered by the courts.
 Winnings from lotteries and even spousal support are taken into account.

 If you’re jobless, there’s a good possibility you’ll receive money for child support through social security, workers’ compensation, unemployment, or disability payments.
 A court might also equate income to a deadbeat parent who is willfully jobless or long-term unemployed unless there is a solid justification for working less or not at all.